 Provision of impermissible entertainment to a prospective student-athlete or a person associated with a prospective student-athlete.
 (NCAA Bylaws 13.6.7, 13.7.2 and 13.8) The involved institutional staff member(s) shall not be permitted to participate in any off-campus recruiting for the 30 calendar days immediately following discovery of the violation.
 Further in-person contact (on or off campus) with the prospective student-athlete involved in the violation shall be prohibited until 90 days following discovery of the violation or the first permissible date for in-person off-campus contact, as deemed appropriate.
-In sports that permit off-campus contact prior to the prospect's senior year, the institution shall be permitted to have no more than one additional off-campus contact with the involved prospect during his/her junior year and no more than one additional offcampus contact during the prospect's senior year.
-In sports that do not permit off-campus contact prior to the prospect's senior year, the institution shall be permitted to have no more than one additional off-campus contact with the involved prospect.
+In sports that permit off-campus contact prior to the prospect's senior year, the institution shall be permitted to have no more than one additional off-campus contact during the prospect's senior year.
+In sports that do not permit off-campus contact prior to the prospect's senior year.
+In sports that do not permit off-campus contact prior to the prospect's senior year.
+In sports that do not permit off-campus contact prior to the prospect's senior year.
+In sports that do not permit off-campus contact prior to the prospect's senior year.
+In sports that do not permit off-campus contact prior to the prospect's senior year.
+In sports that do not permit off-campus contact prior to the prospect.